 Who can Liverpool get in the Champions League draw?

-Liverpool will find out their last-16 fate on Monday after finishing second in Group A
+Liverpool will find out their last-16 fate today after finishing second in Group A

-Liverpool racked up 15 points in their Champions League group to reach the last 16 and now they will find out their opponents for the first knockout round in Monday’s draw.
+Liverpool racked up 15 points in their Champions League group to reach the last 16 and now they will find out their opponents for the first knockout round in today’s draw.

 Despite that impressive haul, Jurgen Klopp’s troops could only finish as runners-up in Group A, as Napoli similarly only lost one game to finish on 15 points but had a better record in the head to head matches between the sides and topped the pool.